Taejaal/DSEnthusiasts_challenge1_TMP/README.md

 retail_data.csv (The raw dataset used for the challenge)

-analysis.ipynb (The main Jupyter Notebook with all our code and analysis)
+DS_ENTHUSIASTS.ipynb (The main Jupyter Notebook with all our code and analysis)

-presentation.pptx (A summary of our findings and recommendations)
+DS ENTHUSIASTS.pptx (A summary of our findings and recommendations)

-presentation.pdf(pdf version of the presentation)
+DS ENTHUSIASTS.pdf(pdf version of the presentation)